Owmacohe/Descant/Documentation/journal.md

+## Wednesday, October 25^th^

+I’ve decided to focus on the node components for the moment.
+Once I get them down and working, then I cam add the Actor and Conversation components if I want to / have time to.
+I’ve been able to get most of them half-written, I started work on saving them, and I’ve added probably 90% of their UI implementation in the Editor.
+Now I just need to read the data when saving, load it properly, and get it working in runtime.
+I’m quite pleased with my progress, though I know that I need to start interviewing / demoing the software soon, to get an idea regarding the UX and feasibility.
+I’ll want to meet with Jonathan soon too to discuss my progress.

+As a sidenote, I also reorganized the project so that it only uses one Assembly Definition.
+This way I can avoid circular dependancy.
+This wasn’t an issue before, but now that I have the Components going, it’s come up.
+The Components use both the Editor and the Runtime, and those both use the Components.
+So I had to put them all in the same Assembly Definition.

 ## Monday, October 16^th^

 I’ve added a new file to the documentation, detailing all of the ‘components’ that I will be writing for the system.
 I have node, actor, and full conversation components.
 Theoretically, these will be able to be added to their respective types in a totally free, totally modular fashion.
 Presently, I’m just getting a hold of how I’m going to program it.
 I’ve added a bunch of TODOs, and have started on about half of the node components.
 Some are invokable, meaning that they trigger some effect when the node they’re attached to is reached, but some are just for data storage, to be accessed by other scripts which might want to make use of their properties (e.g. a `TimedChoice` component won’t ever trigger anything itself, but its data members will be necessary for the `DescantConversationController` scripts to reference when updating countdowns and moving to the next node).